mpostol/TP/Lecture/P04.FunctionalProgramming/FunctionalProgramming/Readme.md

 Functional programming is a style of developing the computer programs that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
 A mutable data is an object whose state can be modified after it is created.
 An immutable object is an object whose state cannot be modified after it is created.

-The most important behavior of a function in the context of functional programming paradigm is that its output value depends only on the actual parameter values that are passed to the function.
+The most important behavior of a function in the context of functional programming paradigm is that its output value depends only on the actual parameter values that are passed to while calling it.
 In other words, the function behavior doesn't depend on the local or global state.
 So calling a function f twice with the same value for a parameter x produces the same result f(x) each time.
-An example of the function following conforming to this paradigm is for example:
+An example of the function conforming to this paradigm is for example:

 ```
     public static bool StringIsLongPredicate(string stringToTest)